dynamomobile/Workbench-iOS/Readme.md

 QR Test is a small demo of using a simple html5 based QR code generator to supply ie. test or debug data into an app.
 Open the `qrtest/index.html` in a browser and point the iPhone standard camera at the QR Code.
 The Workbench app should open and the values should have been supplied.
 Colors can be either hexadecimal like `00ff00` or ie. a name like `blue`.
 The string field respond to `big` and `small`.
 Fast is the speed of the ball in the QR Test screen.
 The QR Test screen only updates when opening so if it is aleady opened, close and open again to apply any changes.

 _The word **QR Code** is registered trademark of DENSO WAVE INCORPORATED [FAQ](http://www.denso-wave.com/qrcode/faqpatent-e.html)_

+## CSV

+CSV is a small demo of using a Google Sheet to supply some data for the app.
+There is also a second usage of a Google Sheet supplied CSV file.
+Actually the second tab from the same sheet, which is used at compile time in a build phase step.